locborgtus/xcountry-roadtrip-2023/docs/README.md

 * The drive from NYC to Boston looked boring and expensive with tolls, so we decided on a whim to take the scenic route into Albany through mid-state New York
 * On the way to Toronto, ON and Richmond, VA, we met folks at the Supercharger who gave us great dinner recommendations
 * On the Trans-Canadian highway, we found an unforgettably beautiful rest stop along Lake Superior where we dipped our toes in the water
+* While EV camping in Thunder Bay, ON, a thunderstorm passed overnight.
+There was lightning and thunder every 15 seconds for 30 minutes, that lit up the sky while rain poured on the car.
 * In Winnipeg, we stumbled on a cool downtown festival with music, food, and drinks

 In large cities such as NYC and DC, we used public transit instead of driving.
 Driving and parking in a city is slow and frustrating, and public transit works much better for urban exploration.
-We find a public transit parking with public L2 charging, park, then hop onto the public transit and sightsee for the day.
+We would find a public transit parking with L2 charging, park, then hop onto the transit and sightsee for the day.
 When we returned to the car, it would gain a significant charge.
 In NYC, for example, we park the EV in a Jersey City commuter train station with a L2 charger.
 When we returned, the car gained a 50% charge.

-## Final Thoughts: The great American road trip is viable and fun in an EV, and how father-son learned more about each other
+## Final Thoughts: The great American road trip is viable and fun in an EV, and how father and son learned more about each other

 **The EV is a viable and affordable way to experience the great American road trip, but the experience is still improving**.
 With the mature Supercharger network and the convenience of AutoPilot, EVs bring a refreshing update to the quintessential American road trip experience.
 Without a doubt, it is possible to traverse the country in an EV today without range anxiety.
 The EV camping infrastructure remains a work in progress but it has great potential.
 EV camping makes the trip much more affordable by eliminating hotel costs and reducing charging time and costs.
 We hope that the EV infrastructure will one day fully align with our system of 20+ criteria, realizing a complete transformation of the EV road trip experience.